St Peter's Church, Petersham: 18th century

-William Duckett MP (1685–1749), British Army officer and Whig politician who sat in the House of Commons from 1727 to 1741.
+William Duckett MP (1685–1749) was a British Army officer and Whig politician who sat in the House of Commons from 1727 to 1741.

+Frances Greville (c.
+1724–1789) was an Anglo-Irish poet and celebrity in Georgian England.

-Sir Thomas Jenner (1637–1707), barrister, Baron of the Exchequer and Justice of the Common Pleas, who died at Montrose House, his house in Petersham.
+Sir Thomas Jenner (1637–1707), barrister, Baron of the Exchequer, and Justice of the Common Pleas, died at Montrose House, his house in Petersham.

 Nicholas Sprimont (1716–1771), silversmith who ran the Chelsea porcelain factory, the first important porcelain manufactory in England.

-The explorer Captain George Vancouver (1757–1798) wrote A Voyage Of Discovery To The North Pacific Ocean, And Round The World when staying in Petersham.
+The explorer Captain George Vancouver (1757–1798) wrote A Voyage Of Discovery To The North Pacific Ocean, And Round The World when living in retirement in Petersham.
 His grave is Grade II listed.